AryanAnjum/Shohojogi/README.md

 # Shohojogi
 # ResearchConnect - Academic Collaboration Platform

+This project was my CSE311 Database Systems.
+This was a solo project used Python Html Css for this project and for localhost used XAMPP.

 A web-based platform connecting students with research professionals, featuring secure authentication, scheduling tools, and project matching capabilities.

 ## Features